How Insurance Companies Treat Motorcycle Claims

 To an insurance company, a high-speed motorbike equals high amounts of danger.
-The insurer therefore might use the “assumption of risk” defense as a way to limit or eliminate your financial recovery.
-Assumption of risk states that the plaintiff knowingly accepted certain risks of injury when he or she agreed to a certain activity – therefore limiting the defendant’s liability.
+The insurer, therefore, might use the “assumption of risk” defense as a way to limit or eliminate your financial recovery.
+The assumption of risk states that the plaintiff knowingly accepted certain risks of injury when he or she agreed to a certain activity.
+This may effect the defendant’s liability.
 In other words, an insurance company could try to shirk responsibility for a crash by stating that the motorcyclist knew the risks when he or she decided to ride such a vehicle.

 Insurers might also try to bring the issue of helmet-wearing up as a defense.
 In Arizona, only motorcyclists under the age of 18 legally have to wear a helmet.
 All others are free to ride helmetless.
 Because it is not against the law not to wear a helmet, an insurance company generally cannot use your lack of helmet wearing against you during claims negotiation.
 Even if you’re seeking retribution for a head, brain, or facial injury and weren’t wearing a helmet, you were within your rights to do so.